prlakshm/maps/README.md

 the highlighted areas.
 If there are no areas with the keyword, the map will zoom out to the globe to show the user that there are no highlighted dots (no areas match).

+A user can view all possible commands by clicking on the "Command History" header.
+They can close the command instructions by reclicking the header.

 The user can also search for longitude and latitude directly.
 There are keyboard shortcuts added to the website.
-The user can press Ctrl+b to navigate to the input command box.
-The user can press Ctrl+q to navigate to the latitude input box.
+The user can press "Ctrl+b" to navigate to the input command box.
+Then, they can sumbit the command by pressing "Enter" on the keyboard.
+The user can press "Ctrl+q" to navigate to the latitude input box.
 Then, they can press enter from any input box to submit the respective input.
-For example, the user can press Ctrl+q to navigate to the latitude input box, press Tab to access the longitude input, then press enter to submit the geocode.
+For example, the user can press "Ctrl+q" to navigate to the latitude input box, press "Tab" to access the longitude input, then press "Enter" to submit the geocode.
 The map will move accordingly.

 To use the backend directly, use the endpoints /redliningdata to access the entire geojson file.
 To search areas, use the endpoint /searchareas?keyword={keyword}.